James the Great

+He is also known as James, son of Zebedee, James, brother of John, Saint James the Great, Saint James the Greater, St. James Son of Thunder, St. James the Major, Saint James the Elder, or Saint Jacob, James the Apostle or Santiago.

 In the New Testament

-The son of Zebedee and Salome, James is styled "the Greater" to distinguish him from the Apostle James "the Less", with "greater" meaning older or taller, rather than more important.
+James was born into a family of Jewish fishermen on the Sea of Galilee.
+His parents were Zebedee and Salome.
+Salome was a sister of Mary (mother of Jesus) which made James the Great a cousin of Jesus.
+James is styled "the Greater" to distinguish him from the other apostle James "the Lesser," with "greater" meaning older or taller, rather than more important.
 James the Great was the brother of John the Apostle.